ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   100-nanosecond intervals per system time interval.

 Length:
-: The length of a given timestamp directly impacts how long a given UUID will be valid.
-  That is, how many timestamp ticks can be contained in a UUID before the maximum value for the timestamp field is reached.
+: The length of a given timestamp directly impacts how many timestamp ticks can be contained in a UUID before the maximum value for the timestamp field is reached.
   Take care to ensure that the proper length is selected for a given timestamp.